-Anglepoise as we know it today was borne out of designer George Carwardine’s engineering career.
-At the time of the famed lamp’s conception, he was a specialist consulting on vehicle suspension systems.
-He chanced upon a type of spring with possible application in other areas.
-The spring was simple and unique; it could move in every direction whilst remaining firm.
+The Anglepoise Lamp we know and love was borne out of designer George Carwardine’s engineering career.
+By chance, he happened upon a type of spring with the potential to work with more than just machines.
+The spring was simple and unique because it could move in every direction whilst remaining taut.

-Soon after his discovery, Carwardine struck up a fruitful partnership with spring manufacturers Herbert Terry & Sons.
-By combining Terry’s ‘constant tension’ spring-work and Carwardine’s ingenious engineer’s eye, they developed an articulated task lamp with perfect balance that could move light in all directions.
-Their original name – the ‘Equipoise’ – was rejected by the Patent Office for being an existing word.
-So it was, in 1933, after a name change as deft as the product it was to herald, that the Anglepoise Desk Lamp arrived.
+Soon after his discovery, Carwardine struck up a fruitful partnership with world-renowned spring makers Herbert Terry & Sons.
+Together, Terry’s constant tension spring-work and Carwardine’s eye for engineering was a winning combination.
+Within a few years, they developed an articulated task lamp with perfect balance that could move light in all directions.

 Despite being such an icon today, funnily enough Anglepoise wasn’t their first choice of name.
 The original name, the ‘Equipoise’, was rejected by the Patent Office for being an existing word.
 So, after a swift name change, the Anglepoise Desk Lamp launched in 1933.

 The 4-spring lamp was an immediate hit.
 However, with four springs and a bulky design, it was simply too large and industrial to win over homes.
 So, the team spent two years honing the design to create the Original 1227.
 It was this 3-spring design that became the much-loved icon we know today.